daattali/beautiful-jekyll/_posts/2017-01-21-implementing-a-binary-classifier-in-python.md

 Let's implement the perceptron to predict the outcome of an **OR** gate.

-1. Firstly, let's initialize an array with initial weights equal to **0**.
+1. Let's initialize an array with initial weights equal to **0**.
 The length of the array is equal to **number of features + 1**.
 The additional feature is the "threshold".

     <pre><code>self.weight_matrix = np.zeros(1 + X.shape[1])</code></pre>

-2. Secondly, The loop "iterates" multiple times over the training code to optimize the weights to the dataset.
+2. The loop "iterates" multiple times over the training data to optimize the weights of the dataset.

     <pre><code>for _ in range(number_of_iterations):</code></pre>

 3. We loop over each training data point and it's target.
-The target is the desired output we want the algorithm to predict.
+The target is the desired output which we want the algorithm to predict.
 As it's a binary classifier, the targeted ouput is either a **0** or **1**.

     The prediction calculation is a matrix multiplication of the features with the appropirate weights.
 To this multiplication we add the "threshold" value.